grebtsew/FloorplanToBlender3d/Development Center/README.md

 Requirements for running different python scripts will be added in requirements.txt in this folder.

+It is my intention that all code in the development center is executeable before mergeing to master branch.

+If you want more information about each development script check out the `./Docs` folder.

 # TODO list
 Tasks below is ordered by time needed + difficulty.